ELEMENTSECM/GeoIntegrationClient.net/README.md

 Note:
-You need .NET Core 3.0 SDK or later installed.
+You need .NET 6 SDK or later installed.

 Build instructions:

-- If you do not have .NET Framework sdk installed, you may have to remove net471 from TargetFrameworks in GeoIntegrationClient.csproj
+- If you do not have .NET Framework sdk installed, you may have to remove net48 from TargetFrameworks in GeoIntegrationClient.csproj
 - Edit Configuration.cs as specified in that file.